Application process for Fall 2023 has closed. To prepare for Fall 2024, please review the information below and check

 Three letters of recommendation:The online application requests contact information for each reference (name, position, institution, email).
 References will receive an email from us inviting them to fill out our online reference form and upload their letter of recommendation.
 After submitting your application, an online checklist becomes available and you can monitor receipt of your letters.
 At least three letters of recommendation must be received by the application deadline of December 1st.

 Personal statement/statement of purpose:Limit your statement to 2-4 pages and upload in PDF format.
 This should (a) discuss your main research interests, ideas and questions; (b) describe your level of contribution to any research projects you have been involved in, and how your research experiences (e.g., professional work, research, volunteering) so far inform your interests and future goals; (c) state why you believe the University of Oregon is a good place for you to continue your education; and (d) discuss how your plan of study relates to the research interests of the faculty you would like to work with.

 Writing sample:Upload as a PDF a recent class paper, thesis, or article.

 Transcripts:Upload as a PDF your unofficial transcripts from all colleges/universities attended to the Educational History section of the online application.
-You must also send official transcripts from all colleges/universities that you have (or soon will) received a degree to: Office of the Registrar, 5257 University of Oregon, Eugene OR 97403-5257.
+If you accept an offer of admission, you must also send official transcripts from all colleges/universities that you have received a degree to: Office of the Registrar, 5257 University of Oregon, Eugene OR 97403-5257.
 See more information about transcripts here.

 Official TOEFL scores (international applicants only):Upload as a PDF your TOEFL or IELTS report and have official results sent to Institution Code 4846.